Create Your Family’s Emergency Plan of Action (Emergency Planning Guide)

 Between school, child care, work, and the unexpected curve balls life throws our way, your family may not be together when disaster strikes.

 Creating an emergency plan ensures everyone understands how to respond and connect in the event of an emergency.
 Give yourself peace of mind knowing that your kids know what to do in emergency situations.

 Consider these tips to help prepare your family for an emergency:

 - Know what types of disasters are common in your area and practice the appropriate response.

-- Include communication information for all family members, caregivers, schools, work and a contact your children know and trust who do not live in the immediate area.
+- Include communication information for all family members, caregivers, schools, work, and a contact person your children know and trust who lives in the immediate area.

 - Ensure emergency plans meet the needs of every family member.
 If family members have special needs or disabilities, consider how their needs will be met.